AmazingAng/WTF-Solidity/Languages/en/35_DutchAuction_en/readme.md

 ----

-In this lecture, I will introduce the Dutch Auction and explain how to issue a `NFT` using the `ERC721` standard through a simplified version of the `Azuki` Dutch Auction code.
+In this lecture, I will introduce the Dutch Auction and explain how to issue an `NFT` using the `ERC721` standard through a simplified version of the `Azuki` Dutch Auction code.

 ## Dutch Auction